mas-sdb/ai-coding-fixability/model.md

 Semantic Core Layer
 ```

-AI absorbs semantics from the outside and understands toward the center.
+AI absorbs semantics from the outside and understands toward the center (language specification).

+In other words, AI infers by reverse-engineering from outer data:
+ - First, observe "how humans write" and "how it's used" in large quantities (training data source)
+ - Grasp semantics by observing massive API usage patterns
+ - Absorb the structural semantics of the language
+ - Infer the syntax of the language

 ---

-## ## Human View (Center → Outside)
+## ## 5.2 Human View (Center → Outside)

 ```
 Semantic Core Layer